dmitryyagodin/word-game/README.md

 <img align="right" src="https://storage.googleapis.com/ltkcms.appspot.com/fs/wfa/images/cover/scrabble-tiles-full-alphabet.base" width="350">

 This is a web-based game app.
-You can try to play it here (https://dmitryyagodin.github.io/word-game/).
+Try to play it on [Github pages](https://dmitryyagodin.github.io/word-game/).
 The game has a logic of a popular board game called *Scrabble*.
 In this version of the game, the player is invited to form words from a random set of 8 letters.
 Each letter has its own score so that the letters that typically appear less frequently in the English-language words get higher scores.
 The sum of letter scores is then multiplied by the number of letters used to form the word.
 In case the player uses all 8 letters to form a single word, the overall score gets 50 bonus points.